November 22: Today in Royal History

 November 22, 1728 – Birth of Karl Friedrich, Grand Duke of Baden in Karlsruhe, Grand Duchy of Baden, now in Baden-Württemberg, Germany

 Originally, Margrave of Baden, Karl Friedrich was the first Grand Duke of Baden.
 In 1805, he fought on the side of the French, gaining territories from the Austrian Empire.
 In 1806, he joined the Confederation of the Rhine, and upon the end of the Holy Roman Empire, Karl Friedrich declared himself sovereign, as Grand Duke of the newly created Grand Duchy of Baden.
-He continued to support the French, and in the Peace of Vienna in 1809, and gained more territory from the Kingdom of Württemberg.
+He continued supporting the French, gaining more territory from the Kingdom of Württemberg in the Peace of Vienna in 1809.
 Through his efforts, Karl Friedrich had quadrupled the size of the Grand Duchy of Baden by the end of his reign.

 Unofficial Royalty: Karl Friedrich, Grand Duke of Baden